Iliaromanov/Iliaromanov/README.md

 - ⚡ Fun fact: ...
 -->

-- <!--🎓--> Computer Science, Honours, Co-op student at the University of Waterloo
+- <!--🎓--> Computer Science student at the University of Waterloo
 - <!--🧠--> Highly interested in Backend Development, Data Science/Machine Learning, and General Software Engineering
 <!--- 😄 Always looking for new opportunities to learn and grow!-->